Q-Minh/nihu/dox/tech_geometry.md

 Shape function sets are implemented using the CRTP pattern with traits metafunctions.
 All shape set classes are derived from shape_set_base that defines their interface.
-The traits of a derived shape set class are implemented in namespace ::shape_set_traits in the form of separate metafunctions.
+The traits of a derived shape set class are implemented in namespace NiHu::shape_set_traits in the form of separate metafunctions.
-The base class template ::shape_set_base gets the necessary type information from the traits metafunctions of the derived classes to define the specific interface.
+The base class template NiHu::shape_set_base gets the necessary type information from the traits metafunctions of the derived classes to define the specific interface.

 The interface consists of the following functions:
 - shape_set_base::corner_begin and shape_set_base::corner_end return iterators to the nodal corners \f$ \xi_i \f$ of the shape set.